juju/1.25-upgrade/README.md

 This will removed the imported model on the target controller (as long as it wasn't activated), undo the upgrade-agent steps and downgrade the provider tagging if relevant.

+Note that the migrate-lxc command does not store backups on the hosts, as the hosts may not have sufficient disk space for duplicate root filesystems.
+If an error occurs, then you will have to copy the backups to the hosts, and reinstate the LXC containers.

+After aborting the upgrade, you should start the agents back up:

     juju 1.25-upgrade start-agents <envname>